John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_assignment.md

 # Assignment 2: Scripting with PowerShell
 ## 420-1T6 Productivity Tools, Fall 2022

-**Version & Date**: Version 1, September 28, 2022
+**Version & Date**: :warning: Version 2, October 17, 2022 :warning:

 **Worth**: 6% of your total grade (from the Assignment 2 evaluation component)

 **Submission**: A single .zip file named *LastName_Assignment2.zip* containing all scripts

-**Due**: Wed, Oct 19th, at 23h59
+**Due**: Mon, Oct 24, at 23h59

-**Late Policy**: 10% deduction in grades per day late by default.
+**Late Policy**: 2.5% deduction in grades per day late by default.
 Please contact me by MIO if extenuating circumstances preven you from submitting on time.

 # Context
 In the first lab of this course you compared the compression ratios of different files by manually recording their sizes before and after compression.
 In subsequent labs we have seen how we can chain together several commands using **scripts**.
 In this assignment you will create a script to automate the compression ratio calculation problem.